signemik/ShootingNYC/Index.md

  <p align="center">
   <img src="Images/shoot_year.png" style="width:80%">
 </p>
+<p style="color:grey"><small><i> The figure shows the distributions of yearly shootings in New York City.
+The overall trend of shootings from 2006 until 2019 is decreasing, however, there is a rapid increase of shootings in 2020. </i></small></p>

 An interesting trend can be found in the number of shootings through the past years.
 In 2006 there were 2,055 shootings reported by NYPD.
 After a school shooting in the neighboring state, Connecticut, the New York State gun law was restricted, and the result of this can be seen when looking at the number of shootings in 2013 that decreased to 1,338.
 In the next years, the overall trend in the number of shootings was descending and in 2019 it came down to 967.
 This makes sense as stricter gun laws would lead to less shootings one would think, however the number of shootings drastically increased in 2020 by more than 100%.
 What made the number of shootings increase again?